 This guide covers features found only in Hyper Plan Professional Edition.
 It should be read in conjunction with the Home Edition Quick Start Guide.

 Connections can be used to model sequencing, dependencies, hierarchy and other types of relationships between cards.
 They are only available in Hyper Plan Professional Edition.
-If you don't have a Professional Edition license key you can try the Professional Edition by selecting Professional in the Edition tab of the Preferences window.
-You can experiment with connections using the PERT chart and work breakdown structure sample plans installed with Hyper Plan.
+If you don’t have a Professional Edition license key you can try the Professional Edition by selecting Professional in the Edition tab of the Preferences window.
+You can experiment with connections using the PERT chart, work breakdown structure, process diagram and organization chart sample plans installed with Hyper Plan.

 You can edit the available connection types by selecting Edit>Connection Types… or clicking the Connection Types… button in the Show Connections section of the Cards pane.
 Add as many connection types as you like.

 You can start a connection between cards in the Cards pane in any of the following ways:

 An arrow will then be drawn from the selected card(s) to the mouse cursor.
 Click on another card to add a connection from the original card(s).
 Click away from existing cards to add a new card with a connection from the original card(s).